-Figure 1: Access the HTML Source using the Source button in the rich text toolbar
+Figure 1: the HTML source button on the rich text toolbar.

 When an anchor has been applied to a piece of text in the Question Editor, a red flag symbol will appear to the left of the anchor text, and a blue dotted outline will appear around the anchor text.